BetaNYC/NYC-CIF/Lessons/05-02-Workday.md

 ### **Noise**

- - Chart the various noise complaints per month (2012, 2013, 2014, 2015) per description.
+ - Make a pivot table of the various noise complaints per month (2012, 2013, 2014, 2015) per description.
 See (img/exersize3-piviot-table.jpg) for how to set up this pivot table.
  - In this chart, outline the top 10 cells.
  - Which quarters have the most noise service requests?
 Why might this be the case?
  - Where are Community District noise hot spots?
 (Note, you will have to map out these per description.